neccton-algo/DVM/README.md

 10) The final output of the decision tree are the input values (e.g. number of daylight hours, surface light, integrated food etc.) and their corresponding PAR values as outputs.
 These input and output values then can be coded as if/else cases in respective biogeochemical models.

 The provided Jupyter notebook is intended to be a generic code and includes an example workflow for the ATWAIN station in the Barents Sea.
 Results are time and location specific and each case will differ.
 Increasing sample size for the ADCP data will improve the codes generic value.
 The presented case here is a recipe to perform other experiments.

+## Baseline, validation procedure and metrics

+The intended use of this repository is to estimate underwater PAR (photosythetically active radiation) corresponding to the upper and lower boundaries of high concentration band of vertically migrating organisms.
+As such, the output of the machine learning algorithm is used as input (e.g. environemental driver to activate movement and locate the position) for diel vertical migration (DVM) of a migrating state variable in biogeochemical models.
+In this regard, a biogeochemical model simulation without DVM is considered in this work as the baseline.
+These inputs that activate DVM in biogeochemical models were intentionally calculated using the least possible decision tree depth to increase their genericness across model regions and usage of different biogeochemical model.
+Thus, the validation of these input values alone may not be the appropriate approach, but the validation of the actual biogeochemical simulations in a 3D configurations, and their comparison to simulations without DVM would yield better estimation of the success of this approach.
+Initial comparisons of different biogeochemical models with and without DVM module has been documented in this report: https://doi.org/10.5281/zenodo.14926411 (D5.2).
+This document also showcases a simple prescribed DVM parameters, though the simple vs ML DVM has not been compared specifically.
+The comprehensive validation procedure are unique to each biogeochemical model and its physical configuration.
+The references to the validations for the respective models in D5.2 will be included here in future as they get puclically available.

+## List of dependencies

+The Jupyter notebook requires the following python libraries:
+- matplotlib
+- numpy
+- datetime
+- pandas
+- netCDF4
+- scipy
+- pickle
+- os
+- math

+The modelinput.py file is included in this repository.